A theatre actor reading a script

 • Be taught by an expert teaching team that includes professional screenwriters with national and international experience, plus published novelists and journalists, prestigious magazine editors, script editors, academic researchers, and performance poets

-• Collaborate with film production, television production, performance, theatre and other writing students within the thriving creative schools of Film, Media and Communication and Art, Design and Performance
+• Collaborate with film production, television production, performance, theatre and other writing students within the thriving creative schools of Film, Media and Communication and Architecture, Art and Design

 • Discover how screenplays and scripts come to life by trying your hand at camera work, editing and short filmmaking, and have the option to achieve Avid Media Composer editing certification